 6 Persons in work as a % of the total working age population (20-64 years).

-6. Inflation pushes up labour cost growth to unprecedented levels but is projected to moderate slow significantly to a rate of just over 3% in both 2024 and 2025.
+slow significantly to a rate of just over 3% in both 2024 and 2025.
 These growth rates can be almost entirely traced back to automatic indexation, as collectively negotiated wages remain constant and wage drift is limited.